digital4better/fruggr-samples/functional-units/fruggr-scanner/local-script-testing/README.md

 ## Use-case

 This sample illustrates how to develop and test a local functional unit script with the Fruggr scanner.
+Please note:
-Note that no Fruggr analysis is done in this mode.
+- **No Fruggr analysis is done** in this mode
+- The scanner ignore the script configured **on Fruggr platform** for the configured digital service

 Scenario:
 - The local functional script you want to test is located at `./work/script.json` on your computer
 - Fruggr scanner is started in a special mode which allows it to read this local file
 - Fruggr scanner reads and validates the script **without analyzing** the digital service
-- When the script has an error, you get it in the console of your command line
+- When the script has an error, you get it in the console of the command line

 ## Requirements